Arthofer/gcp-vault/README.md

 ProjectVault | vault-20160301

 **Note:** you'll be asked to setup billing infomation for this new project.
-If you are new user, google gives you a $300.00 GCP credit for 60 days.
+If you are a new user, Google gives you a $300.00 GCP credit for 60 days.

 ## Enable Google Cloud APIs for ProjectVault

-To use and control google cloud with command line tools, we need to enable Google Cloud APIs.
+To use and control Google Cloud with command line tools, we need to enable Google Cloud APIs.

 Go to [Google Cloud API Manager][gAPI] and enable Google Cloud APIs for ProjectVault: